 “I think we should get back to the surface,” Doil suggested.
 “You might have hit your head harder than we thought.
 Or maybe the air down here is foul.”

 Fetrina nodded, with a sickened glance at the corpse.
 “Very foul.”

 Kiluron rolled his eyes, though that made his head hurt, too.
 “What, you two want to turn around now, after all your talk about exploring these ruins?
 This was your idea.
 Well, I say we explore.
 If you don’t want to come along, then give me one of those torches, and I’ll go on alone.”
 He would not let them think that he had been disturbed by the corpse.
 Bad enough if they thought he’d knocked his head too hard.

 “How does it always end up like this?”
 Doil muttered, but he nodded reluctantly, and Fetrina passed her torch up to Kiluron.
 “Fine.
 We’re not going to leave you to crawl around here on your own.”
 Kiluron tried not to hear the implied “while you might faint again at any moment” that Doil didn’t append.

-Having Doil and Fetrina around seemed on the surface like a great idea, but Kiluron had found it more frustrating than restorative.
-Doil always seemed to be always hovering, like he was some kind of fragile sculpture that needed constant monitoring in order to keep it safe and intact, and Kiluron tried his best to keep Fetrina at a distance so that she wouldn’t notice the weakness that had taken over him since the contaminant.
+Having Doil and Fetrina around seemed on the surface like a great idea, but Kiluron found it more frustrating than restorative.
+Doil seemed to always be hovering, like Kiluron was some kind of fragile sculpture that needed constant monitoring in order to keep it safe and intact, and Kiluron tried his best to keep Fetrina at a distance so that she wouldn’t notice the weakness that had taken him since the contaminant.